Using Digital Tools to Build a Learning Culture

 Asynchronous e-learning, on the other hand, is done by individual learners whenever they want.
 This can provide people with more choice about their learning.
 Some systems even adapt automatically to suit different learners' needs.

-Mind Tools, from Emerald Works, offers virtual learning through a huge collection of articles, videos, podcasts, quizzes, infographics, and blogs.
+Mind Tools offers virtual learning through a huge collection of articles, videos, podcasts, quizzes, infographics, and blogs.
 This means that you can control your own learning, doing it when, where, and how you want.

 With "on-demand" learning like this, you can either choose topics to study in depth, or brief yourself on key information as and when you need it.
 For example, you could use several resources to gain a strong understanding of team leadership.
 Alternatively, before tackling a difficult conversation with a customer, you could read a short list of tips for this specific situation.